sitingGZ/bert-sner/README.md

 # BERT-SNER
-Repository for clinical information extraction with BERT-SNER.
+Repository for German clinical information extraction with BERT-SNER.